-A second area ripe for future studies concerns tackling the thorny yet crucial question:

-What specific mechanism(s) mediate this pattern of overconfidence transmission?
-While one limitation in these studies-as in much of other work demonstrating transmission effects-is that we are unable to empirically isolate the precise mechanisms involved, transmission in the realworld likely emerges via a diverse set of mechanisms such as imitation, peer pressure, or other psychosocial processes.
-We speculate that one particularly important avenue to explore is whether and how overconfidence transmission may arise from the spread of social norms, particularly as they interact with cultural learning biases such as prestige- or confidence-bias (i.e., the tendency to preferentially learn from highly respected members of the community, or those who express cues of confidence; Birch, Akmal, & Frampton, 2010; Henrich & Gil-White,

-2001; Jiménez & Mesoudi, 2019; Rendell et al., 2011), including highly confident individuals (C. Anderson et al., 2012; Kennedy et al., 2013; Tenney et al., 2019).
+A second area ripe for future studies concerns tackling the thorny yet crucial question: What specific mechanism(s) mediate this pattern of overconfidence transmission?
+Alhtough one limitation in these studies-as in much of other work demonstrating transmission effects-is that we are unable to empirically isolate the precise mechanisms involved, transmission in the real-world likely emerges via a diverse set of mechanisms such as imitation, peer pressure, or other psychosocial processes.
+We speculate that one particularly important avenue to explore is whether and how overconfidence transmission may arise from the spread of social norms, particularly as they interact with cultural learning biases such as prestige- or confidence-bias (i.e., the tendency to preferentially learn from highly respected members of the community, or those who express cues of confidence; Birch, Akmal, & Frampton, 2010; Henrich & Gil-White, 2001; Jiménez & Mesoudi, 2019; Rendell et al., 2011), including highly confident individuals (C. Anderson et al., 2012; Kennedy, Anderson, & Moore, 2013; Tenney, Meikle, Hunsaker, Moore, & Anderson, 2019).
 Prestige-bias may first allow overconfident individuals to introduce a new behavioral standard to the community, such as the norm to appear self-assured and confident.
 Once this practice takes hold, conformist tendencies may subsequently take over and allow this behavioral norm to spread even more widely to generate group-wide adoption and display of overconfidence.
-Consistent with this, existing work shows that these normative pressures have robust effects in homogenizing withingroup behavior and generating between-group variation (Henrich & Boyd, 1998), suggesting that they may indeed be crucial mechanisms that undergird how cultural climates of overconfidence emerge and are maintained between groups.
+Consistent with this, existing work shows that these normative pressures have robust effects in homogenizing within-group behavior and generating between-groups variation (Henrich & Boyd, 1998), suggesting that they may indeed be crucial mechanisms that undergird how cultural climates of over-confidence emerge and are maintained between groups.

 Yet another relevant mechanism that may facilitate the spread of confidence is informal sanctions.
-Studies of highly collaborative team environments, in which relative modesty and humility is the norm, reveal the use of punishment and social ostracism to sanction overconfident individuals who violate prevailing norms (C. Anderson et al., 2006, 2008).
+Studies of highly collaborative team environments, in which relative modesty and humility is the norm, reveal the use of punishment and social ostracism to sanction overconfident individuals who violate prevailing norms (C. Anderson, Srivastava, Beer, Spataro, & Chatman, 2006, 2008).
 It remains to be seen, however, whether those who deviate from a norm that promotes overconfidence by exhibiting underconfidence, for example, may face similar sanctions (Thoma, 2016).
-It may be the case that groups typified by an especially high degree of competition (both within the group or with outgroups)-a context that has been shown to promote and reward overconfidence (Radzevick & Moore, 2011)-would establish and enforce norms and sanctioning systems that deter underconfidence (Tetlock, 2000).
-Future work should attend to and measure perceptions of norms concerning (over)confidence, the link between these norms and the competitive or cooperative relationship of the interacting agents, how norms related to an optimal level of expressed confidence are internalized and culturally enforced and sanctioned, and how these norms shape and respond to the transmission of overconfidence (for an expanded discussion of the role of social norms and sanctioning, see Supplemental Materials).
+It may be the case that groups typified by an especially high degree of competition (both within the group or with out-groups)-a context that has been shown to promote and reward overconfidence (Radzevick & Moore, 2011)-would establish and enforce norms and sanctioning systems that deter underconfidence (Tetlock, 2000).
+Future work should attend to and measure perceptions of norms concerning (over)confidence, the link between these norms and the competitive or cooperative relationship of the interacting agents, how norms related to an optimal level of expressed confidence are internalized and culturally enforced and sanctioned, and how these norms shape and respond to the transmission of overconfidence (for an expanded discussion of the role of social norms and sanctioning, see the online supplemental materials).